 #2) Remember when I said clippy shoes were worth it?
 It’s because they allow you to apply power throughout the whole revolution of the pedal, and to use your whole leg and butt to apply said power.
 They’re awesome.

 #3) Keep in mind also that it’s more efficient to spin than to mash.
-This means that you’ll be able to deliver more power for longer if you ride in a smaller, easier gear at higher cadence (RPM) than in a bigger, harder gear at slower cadence.
-Ideal cadence is said to be 90rpm or so, which is the exact tempo of Cake’s song The Distance.
+This means that you’ll be able to deliver more power for longer if you ride in a smaller, easier gear at a higher cadence (RPM) than in a bigger, harder gear at a slower cadence.
+The ideal cadence is said to be 90rpm or so, which is the exact tempo of Cake’s song The Distance.

 One foot should make a revolution for each beat of the song, or in other words, your foot is a quarter note.
 Your other foot will be offset, of course, so as a pair your feet will play eighth notes.
 And you didn’t even know you were a musician!

 #4) Your body should be pretty much still when you’re riding.
 Your knees should be in line between your hip and ankle, not out as if you’re trying to climb a pole:

 Cycling is beautiful and amazing, but the best cycling is also social.